Advantages and Disadvantages of Freely Floating Exchange Rates

 Central Bank operations are a very rare event for countries that have a floating rate system.
 This is a major advantage of this system since holding foreign exchange for trading purposes is an expensive strategy.

 Firstly, it requires the country to maintain a huge currency reserve.
 Then, it also requires the central bank to have an active trading desk 24 by7!
 The floating rate system is simply a lot more convenient since it does not have any such requirements.

 The freely floating currency system also has its critics.
 They suggest that the system has a few serious flaws.
 Some of the important ones have been listed below:

 - Uncertainty: Firstly, a freely floating currency rate implies a lot of volatility.
 The value of currencies change on a real time basis.
 Also, since Forex market is not regulated, currency values could skyrocket or hit rock bottom in a matter of minutes.
-In the short run, traders find it difficult to engage in foreign trade since they are not aware of the exact prices that their goods will fetch them.
-Movements in the currency market can cause a significant dent in the profits of companies which indulge in foreign trade.
-However, these risks can be managed with tools like hedging.

 - Lack of Discipline: Lastly, freely floating exchange rates only make sense if the country has sufficient internal control mechanisms in place.
 Hence, if there is likelihood that the monetary policy may be misused for personal gains by a group of influential people, then it is better to peg the currency to another more developed currency.
 In this way, fiscal discipline is imposed on the economy.
 Freely floating currencies provide independence.
 However, the independence can only be utilized if the economy is disciplined enough.